belindaho2828/stock-analysis/ReadMe.md

 #Acknowledgements
-	I googled how to loop through worksheets and got the idea from forums such as Stack Overflow my original code was cumbersome and took a long time to run so I received some tutoring assistance from outside sources on how to clean it up.
+	I googled how to loop through worksheets and got the idea from forums such as Stack Overflow I received some tutoring assistance from outside sources for: my original code was cumbersome and took a long time to run so received some guidance on how to clean it up. how to grab first row data instead of just las row data like it was taught in class code written is original but with some tutoring guidance